common law severance ontario

 How much common law severance should I get in Ontario?

 There is no fixed formula.
 Courts assess each case individually based on the Bardal factors.
 General benchmarks range from 2 to 6 months for shorter-service employees to 18 to 24 months for senior employees with long service.
-The only way to know your specific entitlement is to have your situation reviewed by an employment lawyer who can assess the relevant factors and compare your offer to what courts have awarded in similar circumstances.
+The only way to know your specific entitlement is to have your situation reviewed by an employment lawyer who can compare your offer to what courts have awarded in similar circumstances.

 Find out what you are actually owed

 If you have received a severance offer in Ontario and want to know whether it reflects your full common law entitlement, our employment lawyers can review your situation and negotiate on your behalf before you sign anything.
-Contact us for a confidential consultation.
+Start with our severance pay calculator, then contact us for a confidential consultation.

 Call us at 1-800-771-7882 or fill out the form below and we will be in touch.